-A classic Thai dish combines white rice with white potatoes, and though it sounds rather redundant, the seasonings and embellishments probably make it a delectable dish nonetheless.
-I took the general idea of this recipe and revved it up to include the two main ingredients’ more nourishing counterparts—brown rice and sweet potatoes.
-This may still sound like an odd combination, but really, it works!
+I came across a classic Thai dish that combines white rice with white potatoes, and though it sounds too starchy, the seasonings and embellishments sounded appealing.
+So I took the general idea of this recipe and revved it up to include the two main ingredients’ more nourishing counterparts—brown rice and sweet potatoes.
+This may sound like an offbeat combination, but really, it works!
+It’s like sunshine on the dinner plate.
+You can also substitute quinoa or any other favorite grain for the rice.
+Serve with a simple tofu, tempeh, or bean dish and a salad.
 Adapted from Vegan Express.